vithaluntold/process/AUTHENTICATION.md

 ### Login
 1. User fills out login form at `/auth/signin`
 2. Form calls NextAuth `signIn("credentials", {email, password})`
-3. NextAuth validates credentials against database
+3. NextAuth's authorize callback validates credentials and logs audit event:
+   - Extracts IP from x-forwarded-for or x-real-ip headers
+   - Extracts user-agent from request headers
+   - Logs success/failure with IP/user-agent (no bypass possible)
-4. On success, frontend calls `/api/auth/audit/login` to log audit event with IP/user-agent
+4. On success, user redirected to dashboard
-5. User redirected to dashboard

 ### Logout
 To implement logout with audit logging, use the `signOutWithAudit` function: